 Once there he begged the Goddess of the Underworld – Hel – for his release.
 Hel agreed to this on the tricky condition that all of creation weep for his loss, which they did.
 All except for the Jötunn Þökk – widely believed to be Loki in disguise – who refused.
 As such, Baldr's fate was sealed.

 The Goddess of the Underworld, Hel was the daughter of Loki and the Jötunn Angrboda.
-Hel is greedy, capricious and uninterested in the concerns of both the living and the dead – but then living in the deep, dark roots of the world tree can't be all that much fun!
+Hel is greedy, capricious and uninterested in the concerns of both the living and the dead.
+But then, living in the deep, dark roots of the world tree can't be that much fun!

 Which is your favourite Norse God, and why?